dotnet/AspNetCore.Docs/aspnetcore/security/data-protection/configuration/default-settings.md

 The system tries to detect its operational environment and provide good zero-configuration behavioral defaults.
 The heuristic used is as follows.

 1. If the system is being hosted in Azure Web Sites, keys are persisted to the "%HOME%\ASP.NET\DataProtection-Keys" folder.
 This folder is backed by network storage and is synchronized across all machines hosting the application.
 Keys are not protected at rest.
+This folder supplies the key ring to all instances of an application in a single deployment slot.
+Separate deployment slots, such as Staging and Production, will not share a key ring.
+When you swap between deployment slots, for example swapping Staging to Production or using A/B testing, any system using data protection will not be able to decrypt stored data using the key ring inside the previous slot.
+This will lead to users being logged out of an ASP.NET application that uses the standard ASP.NET cookie middleware, as it uses data protection to protect its cookies.
+If you desire slot-independent key rings, use an external key ring provider, such as Azure Blob Storage, Azure Key Vault, a SQL store, or Redis cache.

 2. If the user profile is available, keys are persisted to the "%LOCALAPPDATA%\ASP.NET\DataProtection-Keys" folder.
 Additionally, if the operating system is Windows, they'll be encrypted at rest using DPAPI.